 All of which has led The Sedona Conference Working Group 6 to prepare The Sedona Conference Commentary on Ephemeral Messaging ("Commentary").
-Section II of the Commentary defines the nature and scope of ephemeral messaging, while Section III provides a detailed sketch of the tension and competing demands facing organizations that wish to use these tools.
-Section IV encompasses a series of guidelines that provide direction to organizations on how to navigate the landscape of uncertainty surrounding the use of ephemeral messaging.
-The guidelines also offer recommendations to regulators and judges for evaluating good-faith uses of corporate ephemeral messaging.
+Section II of the Commentary defines the nature and scope of ephemeral messaging, while Section III provides a detailed sketch of the tension and competing demands facing organizations that wish to use these tools.6 Section IV encompasses a series of guidelines that provide direction to organizations on how to navigate the landscape of uncertainty surrounding the use of messaging. guidelines ephemeral The also recommendations to regulators and judges for evaluating good-faith uses of corporate ephemeral messaging.

 In particular, Guideline One provides that regulators and courts should recognize that ephemeral messaging may advance key business objectives.
-Guideline Two proposes that organizations take affirmative steps to manage ephemeral messaging risks.
-Guideline Three states that organizations should make informed choices and develop comprehensive use policies for ephemeral messaging
+Guideline Two proposes that organizations recognize-and take affirmative steps to manage-ephemeral messaging risks.
+Guideline Three states that organizations should make informed choices and develop comprehensive use policies for ephemeral messaging applications.
+Guideline Four recommends that regulators, courts, and organizations consider practical approaches, including comity and interest balancing, to resolve crossjurisdictional conflicts over corporate uses of ephemeral messaging.
+Guideline Five emphasizes how reasonableness and proportionality should govern discovery obligations relating to ephemeral messaging data in U.S. litigation.